Doctor of Acupuncture with Chinese Herbal Medicine (DAc.CHM)

 • Emailinfo@acahm.org

-Learning Outcomes and Careers
+Learning outcomes and careers

-Upon successful completion of the Doctor of Acupuncture with Traditional Chinese Herbal Medicine program, the graduate will have the ability to:
+Upon successful completion of the Doctor of Acupuncture with Chinese Herbal Medicine program, the graduate will have the ability to:

 1. Demonstrate competency in utilizing the four examinations to identify Traditional Chinese Medicine (TCM) diagnoses.